Home / Blog /

 Provide meditation tutorials.

 Meditation can be a daunting thing to start on your own, so offer employees a discounted subscription to a meditation app.
 If space allows, transform a vacant office into a meditation space for employees to use throughout the day.
-If you have a dispersed workforce, consider sending calendar invites that allow people to participate in a company-wide meditation together.
+If you have a dispersed workforce, consider sending calendar invites for a company-wide meditation session.

 Yoga can help relax both the mind and the body.
 Entice employees to take a yoga class at work or virtually by raffling off a yoga mat and accessories.
-If you can, host the class outside or encourage virtual employees to participate in a yoga session outdoors to get a double boost to mental health.
+If you can, host the class outside to get a double boost for mental health.

 How to help employees manage stress all year long.